gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/faq-reindex-gij-cloud.md

 This page contains related questions about git notes, reindex tracking and control.

 Use the FAQ below to find answers to common questions.
-Feel free to contact our support team ([support@bigbrassband.com](mailto:support@bigbrassband.com?subject=Reindex%20issues%20-)) if you don't see what you're looking for.
+Feel free to contact our [support team](https://help.gitkraken.com/git-integration-for-jira-cloud/gij-cloud-contact-support/) if you don't see what you're looking for.

 - [What does re-index do?](#what-does-re-index-do)
 - [Is there any way to control the reindex?](#is-there-any-way-to-control-the-reindex)